House of Miskito

-The House of Miskito, also called the Miskitu or the Miskut, was a noble family from the Miskito coast that came to reign over part of the current territories on the Caribbean coast of Honduras and Nicaragua between 1687 and 1894, under the Kingdom of Mosquitia.
+The House of Miskito, also called the Miskitu or the Miskut, was a family from the Miskito coast that came to rule over part of the current territories on the Caribbean coast of Honduras and Nicaragua between 1687 and 1894, under the Kingdom of Mosquitia.
 Their kingdom became a British protectorate and was one of the last existing ruling monarchies in the Americas.

 History

 Origins

-Places were the Miskito language is predominant.
+Places where the Miskito language is predominant.

 The current territories of Gracias a Dios (Honduras) and the Autonomous Regions of the North and South Atlantic (Nicaragua) have been inhabited by ancestors of the Miskito ethnic group since times prior to the conquest of the Americas, however the current territory of the Miskito coast was little explored by the Spanish due to its climate and deep jungles.
 The first conquest attempt was made by Hernán Cortes in 1525 after his landing in Honduras, upon hearing rumors of the existence of human settlements and a large city, which experts say was what is today the archaeological site of Kaha Kamasa.

 These efforts were in vain and the region remained almost free of Spanish presence.
 The Miskito tribes were guided through a political system of chiefdoms, however by the end of the 16th century a fusion of all the small chiefdoms was achieved.

 It was at this time that trade relations were established with the English.
 The closeness with the English was so great that the future King Oldman was sent to England, where he was received in audience by Charles II in London, where, apart from being given a crown, he was named Oldman I of the Miskito coast.
 Many Miskitos converted to Anglicanism during his reign.
 After his death his successor was his son Jeremy I, who was also educated in England.